Pandurang Mahadev Bapat: Shift to Gandhian Philosophy

-He re-aligned himself with Gandhi's vision of swaraj.
-In late 1920, following the death of Tilak and despite having been a fervent supporter of the Tilak's vision.
+He re-aligned himself with Gandhi's vision of Swaraj in late 1920 following the death of Bal Gangadhar Tilak, despite having been a fervent supporter of the Tilak's vision.
 This was a considerable shift, given his firebrand nature and willingness to use violence, but although he took the Gandhian oath of non-violence he remained willing to use force when he thought it necessary.

 From 1921, Bapat led the three-year farmers' protest (satyagraha) against the construction of the Mulshi Dam by the Tata company.
-Ghanshyam Shah considers this to be "the first recorded organised struggled against [forced] displacement" caused by an irrigation project.
+Ghanshyam Shah considers this to be "the first recorded organised struggle against [forced] displacement" caused by an irrigation project.
 The company had initially dug test trenches on land without obtaining permission and the farmers, who were mostly tenants, objected in fear of losing their lands.
 The dam was eventually constructed and thus the protest ultimately failed.
 Compensation for lands submersed by the dam's construction was eventually arranged but was given to the landlords rather than to the tenants.
 Although satyagrahas are intended to be non-violent, Bapat was jailed for vandalism of the construction project: rather than be captured for this, he turned himself in.
 His third jail sentence was for speaking at a public gathering held by Subhash Chandra Bose.